6 Outstanding Johns Hopkins Essays That Worked for 2024

 • Is there a connection between my topic and what I hope to learn/experience at Johns Hopkins?

-Make sure your Johns Hopkins application essay structure serves the prompt.
-Creativity is good, but you don’t want your Johns Hopkins supplemental essay to look and read like a gimmick.
-Above all, tell your story in the way most authentic to you!
+Make sure your Johns Hopkins essay structure serves the prompt.
+While creativity is good, you don’t want your Johns Hopkins supplemental essay to look and read like a gimmick.
+Above all, tell your story in the way most authentic to you.

-Finally, and it should go without saying, these Johns Hopkins supplemental essays are examples.
-Don’t think of them as a blueprint of how you must structure your own Johns Hopkins application essay.
+Finally, and it should go without saying, these Johns Hopkins supplemental essays are examples .
+So, don’t think of them as a blueprint of how you must structure your own Johns Hopkins supplemental essays.
 You also shouldn’t compare the experiences shared in these Johns Hopkins supplemental essays with your own.

-Johns Hopkins essays are personal statements.
+Finally, the Johns Hopkins supplemental essays are personal statements.
 Every person is unique—every Johns Hopkins essay will be, too.
-Strong Johns Hopkins essays will be inherently individual, so don’t worry if yours doesn’t look like the examples.
+Strong Johns Hopkins University essays will be inherently individual, so don’t worry if yours doesn’t look like the examples.

 Does the Johns Hopkins essay matter?